-LO no. On successful completion of the course, students will be able to: Module Code/s Award 10 Initiate, develop and realise distinctive and creative work within various forms of writing or of aural, visual, audio-visual, sound or other electronic and digital media (QAA5.4 3iii) All modules except MECS3013 BA (Hons) Journalism (Single Honours) 11 Demonstrate skills in creative and reflexive capacities in innovative ways of working both independently and as a team JOUR2007 JOUR2011 JOUR3005 JOUR3016 BA (Hons) Journalism (Single Honours) 12 Produce a variety of multi-platform media to agreed requirements, for content, treatment and format with an understanding of the needs of diverse audiences.
-(QAA 5.4 7 vii, BJTC and Skillset) JOUR2000 JOUR2007 JOUR2011 JOUR3004 JOUR3005 JOUR3016 BA (Hons) Journalism (Single Honours) 13 Develop material which conforms to the ethical, regulatory and legal considerations relevant to the production of cultural forms and products (QAA 5.4 9. ix) BJTC /Skillset/ OFCOM/IPSO) JOUR2000 BA (Hons) Journalism (Single Honours) 14 Operate a range of technical media equipment required for the production of editorial content and to work with web-based technology (BJTC) JOUR2000 JOUR2007 JOUR2011 JOUR3004 JOUR3005 BA (Hons) Journalism (Single Honours)
+Skills Skills and capabilities related to employability LO no. On successful completion of the Journalism BA (Hons) course, students will be able to: Module Code/s 10 Initiate, develop and realise distinctive and creative work within various forms of writing or of aural, visual, audio-visual, sound or other electronic and digital media JOUR3005 JOUR3012 JOUR3021 11 Produce a variety of multi-platform media to agreed requirements, for content, treatment and format with an understanding of the needs of diverse audiences.
+JOUR3005 JOUR3021 12 Develop material which conforms to the ethical, regulatory and legal considerations relevant to the production of cultural forms and products JOUR3018 JOUR3020 JOUR3021 13 Operate a range of technical media equipment required for the production of editorial content and to work with web-based technology JOUR3008 JOUR3021 14 Understand the importance of the commissioning and funding structures of the creative industries and work within the constraints imposed by them JOUR3012 JOUR3019